Vaanmathi2004/core_java/14_variables_java.md

 - We have different types in integers because it have different sizes.
 - 1 byte = 8 bits
 - Range = 2^7 to 2^7-1 (128 to 127)
+-  The high-order bit represent for an integer is sign of the integer.

 |Datatype|Size|Range|
 |--|--|--|